sousasag/ARES/README.md

 Note that for this to work the file `lambda_rejt.opt` should in the same directory.
 An example for this file is presented bellow.

+rejt=-3

+It will not make the local normalization.
+However this is still in testing phase.
+Be caution with this option

 ### 5.3. rvmask

 this is the only new parameters.
 If you don't provide this parameter in the